Axiverse Lampposts: Review

 and is likewise independent of $f_a$ at fixed $m$ in the naive single-axion misalignment picture.
 It is worth noting that this cancellation extends to other non-thermal production mechanisms, e.g.\ postinflationary production.
-However, for simplicity we will not touch on this point further in this manuscript, leaving a detailed treatment to future work.

 In the axiverse, however, the notion of a single ``decay constant'' becomes ambiguous: both the maximum excursion of a particular axionlike particle and the strength with which it couples to matter depend on the geometry of field space, kinetic mixing, and the structure of the couplings.
-The issue of separating the notion of axion field range from its coupling constant is at the heart of \cref{sec:Statistics}.
+The issue of separating the axion field range and its coupling constant is at the heart of \cref{sec:Statistics}.